quicken/filefocus/docs/notes.md

 ### Notes:

 A user can only add files and folders at the root of a focus group.
 When a folder is added to a focus group the extension enables the user to browse all subfoldes and files within those "real" folders.
-As such when affording user the option to remove resources we need to be able to distinguish between items in the group root and items that are nested inside a real folder.
-Currently, we do this by embedding the keyword Root in the context id.
+As such when affording users the option to remove resources we need to be able to distinguish between items in the group root and items that are nested inside a real folder.
+Currently, we do this by embedding the keyword Root in the contextid.

 | Name            | Description                                                                                                |
 | --------------- | ---------------------------------------------------------------------------------------------------------- |